Benefit of Doubt Meaning, Examples, Synonyms

 “Benefit of Doubt” Meaning is used in different situations.
 However, it is commonly used in legal settings.
 These are some examples of how a speaker can use this idiom in their sentences:

-1. Let’s give him the benefit of doubt as there is no proof of his involvement in this situation.
+1. Let’s give him the benefit of the doubt as there is no proof of his involvement in this situation.

 2. There is no proof of his criminal involvement, so let’s give him the benefit of the doubt.

-3. I think he broke the glass but let’s give him the benefit of doubt for this situation.
+3. I think he broke the glass but let’s give him the benefit of the doubt for this situation.

 Also Read: Cut The Mustard Meaning, Examples, Synonyms